Alessandro1103/obsidian/Vault1/Zettelkasten/PDDL.md

 	:effect (and (not (holding A)) (not (BisTopMost)) (AonB) (gripperFree)                        (AisTopMost))
 ```

-Now we wanto to remove the block from another:
+Now we want to remove one block from another:

+(:action unstack-A-from-B
+	:precondition (and (gripperFree) A))

 ---
 # References